mui/toolpad/examples/core/crud-vite/README.md

-# Toolpad Core - Vite with React Router
+# Toolpad Core - CRUD in Vite with React Router

 This example provides a CRUD setup integrated with Vite and React Router.